 It is mystifying if not miraculous that my sister, Bertha, told me, on the telephone, (she in Arizona, I in Nevada), that she saw something or read something about Emily Dickinson, and she suggested that perhaps I would be able to find a daguerreotype of this lady!
 After speaking with Bertha I probably went to Google and typed in “Emily Dickinson” of whom I knew practically nothing.
 Was it that very day that I acquired the daguerreotype of Emily Dickinson?
 I do not remember.
 Maybe the next day?
 Maybe three days later?
 I do not have a clue.
 I am reminded of what I have said on several occasions, that I had nothing to do with acquiring the Lincoln daguerreotype, that G-d placed it in my hand.
-So I say here, that I had nothing to do with the daguerreotype of Emily.
-My dear sister, Bertha, deserves all the credit.
+So I say here, that I had nothing to do with acquiring the daguerreotype of Emily.
+It was simply a miracle.

 In this image we see an older Emily.
-Hand surgeons who have see the daguerreotype confirm that she suffered from a severe case of rheumatoid arthritis, a worsening condition.
+Two hand surgeons who have see the daguerreotype confirm that she suffered from a severe case of rheumatoid arthritis, a worsening condition.
 At a certain point, she was probably unable to walk.